mayur-borole/Gemscap_Project/README.md

 # GEMSCAP - Real-Time Quantitative Trading Analytics Platform

 **#Tip:**
-When you start the project, please wait for 1–2 minutes.
+When you start the project, please wait for 1 minute.
 Initially, it may show that the backend is not connected, but this is expected.
-The backend takes some time to initialize, and after a short delay, the application runs properly.
+The backend takes little time to initialize, and after a very short delay, the application runs properly.

 **LINK OF PROJECT :** https://gemscap-project-u117.vercel.app/